krishsharma0413/DiscordLevelingCard/README.md

 ## Example

-`since no path was given, it returns bytes which can directly be used in discord.py and its fork 's File class.`
+`since no path was provided, it returns bytes which can directly be used in discord.py and its fork's File class.`

 ```py
 from disnake.ext import commands
 from DiscordLevelingCard import RankCard, Settings
 import disnake